soraisam/goats_production/docs/changes/README.md

 Here are the steps to create a news fragment:

-1. Name your file using the following pattern: `<GOATS-N>.<TYPE>.md`.
+1. Name your file using the following pattern: `<N>.<TYPE>.rst`.
-  - Replace `<GOATS-N>` with the ID of the corresponding ticket on our JIRA board
-    - For instance, `GOATS-22`.
+  - Replace `<N>` with the pull request number.
+This means you must have a PR open before writing the towncrier entry.
   - Substitute `<TYPE>` with one of the following change types:
     - `new`: for introducing new features.
     - `bugfix`: for fixing bugs.
     - `change`: for changes to the behavior in released code.
     - `perf`: for performance enhancement changes.
+    - `doc`: for documentation changes or additions.
-    - `other`: for all other changes or additions (tests, docs, infrastructure).
+    - `other`: for all other changes or additions.
-  - For instance, a correctly named file might look like `GOATS-22.other.md`.
+  - For instance, a correctly named file might look like `22.other.rst`.

 2. Save the file to `doc/changes`.